Major Authors I

 Joyce & After

 Few writers have enjoyed as much acclaim and engendered as much influence as the Irish modernist James Joyce.
 This course centers Joyce’s writing to map his influence on transatlantic modernism.
 We will focus on select short stories and A Portrait of the Artist as a Young Man before commencing Joyce’s Homeric epic, Ulysses.
-Alongside Ulysses, we will read poetry and fiction informed by Joyce’s tour de force.
+Alongside Ulysses, we will sample poetry and fiction informed by Joyce’s tour de force.
 In doing so, this course aims to register Joyce’s influence while also paying due attention to how retellings, revisions, and responses to Joyce lay bare the unique experiences and aesthetic projects of his contemporaries.

-Effective Spring 2021, this course fulfills a single unit in each of the following BU Hub areas: Ethical Reasoning, Aesthetic Exploration
+Effective Spring 2021, this course fulfills a single unit in each of the following BU Hub areas: Ethical Reasoning, Aesthetic Exploration.

-CAS EN 548 A1 Hernández
+EN 548 A1 Hernández

 TR 5:00 – 6:15p

-TR 5:00 – 6:15 (Will be available on the University Schedule shortly)
+EN 570 A1 Murphy (Will be added to the University Schedule shortly)